 Zugang zum Studium

-- German language skills are strongly recommended.
+- German language skills are recommended but not required.

 Sept 15 for EU citizens

+We accept applications all year round.
 Early submission is strongly recommended!

-Students completing the master’s degree in the MA MEAS
+Students completing the master’s degree in the MA MEAS are qualified

 Kontakt und Beratung

 Joint program of Faculty of Social Sciences, Faculty of Business Administration, Faculty of Humanities, Faculty of Biology and Geography, coordinated by Institute of East Asian Studies at Campus Duisburg